libjohn/guides/regex/regex.md

 				3. search on the term 'email'
 				4. From there, I found this one
 				`/([\w\.]+)@([\w\.]+)\.(\w+)/g`
 				Wow!
-That saved a lot of time!
+That saved a lot of time and thinking.
+You can rate useful contributions from the community to privilege useful contributions.

 		10. **Section headings**
 		Note how \+ can be applied to a group